Consent agendas: A time-conscious board member’s best friend

 Check these five common mistakes when creating and managing consent agendas:

 1. Lack of agenda review.
 Sometimes directors approve its contents without adequate assessment.
-Cover-ups have occurred due to rushed approvals in many boardrooms throughout history.
+Cover-ups have occurred due to rushed approvals in many boardrooms.

-2. Important issues as “non-controversial” items.
+2. Important issues listed as “non-controversial” items.
 For instance, when directors fail to review financial items adequately, it can snowball into overspending or unsound fiscal decisions.
-All because specific members failed to assess topics that they thought were non-controversial — but were indicative of a discrepancy.
+All because specific members failed to assess topics that they thought were non-controversial.

 3. Vague agenda item descriptions.
 One should provide enough detail on each agenda item and attach supporting documents if necessary.
 It will help the directors ensure their non-controversial nature.

 4. Too many items.
 Including routine 12-15 items may complicate your meeting process.
 You will risk including controversial matters.
-Aim at three or five items for one meeting.
+Aim for three or five items for one meeting.

 5. Not including consent agendas in meeting minutes.
 Your meeting minutes should specify each routine item.
-Failing to record these matters in detail may also lead to a snowball effect and hinder boards’ decisions.
+Failing to record these matters in detail may also lead to a snowball effect and hinder the board’s decisions.

 The best consent agenda format